fikret/notes/Useful Linux Commands/README.md

     sudo chown -R www-data:www-data /var/www/xyz/htdocs/

-### Get files name into a directory and process it
+### Get files name into a directory and process every item

     files=(*)
     for item in ${files[*]}; do   printf "   %s\n" $item; done